It4innovations/hyperqueue/docs/jobs/arrays.md

 ### Combining with `--each-line`/`--from-json` with `--array`

 Option `--each-line` or `--from-json` can be combined with option `--array`.
-In such case, only a subset of lines/json will be submited.
+In such case, only a subset of lines/json will be submitted.
 If `--array` defines an ID that exceeds the number of lines in the file (or the number of elements in JSON), then the ID is silently removed.